Reps summon NEPC MD over status of $1.67bn crude oil revenue

 He said the committee would also require that the AGF provides it with the details of the report of the investigation.

-He added that part of the allegation was that a detail reports indicating several discripancies were provided to the federal government but no action was taken.
+He added that part of the allegation was that detailed reports indicating several discrepancies were provided to the federal government but no action was taken.

-He further said it sounded like an attempt to shield those involved in the alleged pilfering of the country resources, while commending the court that got judgement in favour NEPC.
+He further said it sounded like an attempt to shield those involved in the alleged pilfering of the country’s resources while commending the court that got judgement in favour of NEPC.

 On his part, the, Director General, Nigeria Maritime Safety Agency (NIMASA), Mr Bashir Jsamo said NIMASA mandate did not give it power to sell or transport crude oil